nakulrandad/Quant-Finance/README.md

 ## **Introduction**

 Quantitative finance leverages mathematical models, statistical techniques, and computational tools to analyze financial markets and develop trading strategies.
 This repository provides a structured collection of scripts and resources to support research, modeling, and algorithmic trading.
+The backbone of this project is `quant` accessor that is built on top of `pandas.DataFrame` to add functionalities relevant to financial data analysis.
+The `backtest` module helps with performance backtesting and risk decomposition.
+The `Portfolio` class is a customizable framework to create portfolios that account for rebalancing.

 ## **Installation**